1: Prenominals

 病院の よこ side of the hospital

-Grammar Point Both むこう (far side) and こちら (near side) are location terms relative to the location of the speaker.
+Grammar Point Both むこう (far side) and こちら (near side) refer to the location relative to the location of the speaker.
+X marks the location of the speaker in the picture above.

-When you are focusing on WHERE something is located, you use the following pattern.
+When you want to focus on WHERE something is located, use the following pattern, in which the item is marked as the topic: としょかんは、びょういんの となりに あります。

 Question Forms Answer Forms